Jennifer J. Infanti

-Medical anthropology, global health, gender-based violence, reproductive health, applied social science
+Medical anthropology, global health, gender-based violence, reproductive health, women's health, applied social science

 Academic interests and professional history

 I moved to Norway for a postdoctoral research position at NTNU in 2013.
 This research was a component of a large multi-country study led by Professor Berit Schei called Addressing Domestic Violence in Antenatal Care Environments (ADVANCE).
 The aims of ADVANCE were to: (i) identify and assist pregnant women living with domestic violence through antenatal care and (ii) improve the quality of pregnancy and childbirth care, in Nepal and Sri Lanka.
 ADVANCE was funded by the Research Council of Norway from 2013-2018 and its collaborators are based in Norway, Sweden, Nepal, Sri Lanka, the USA and the UK.
 I was also the coordinator of the study team.